 I just watched the trailer for the upcoming Chris Farley documentary and nearly bawled on my desk.
 His work was a huge part of my childhood and, for my money, there have never been better SNL skits than Matt Foley or funnier movies than Tommy Boy.
-What a huge loss.
+What a tragic loss.

 The trailer revealed that this poor man fell victim to what some have called “splitting”: the living of two lives, ever more separated – one an idealized, “super” version of self and the other a dark brew of one’s less admirable traits (what Paul Zahl refers to as “the boys in the basement”).
 Chris Farley always had to be “Chris Farley.”
 He couldn’t find a space to let down, tell the truth, not be funny, and even as the expectations on his better self ramped up, the appetites of his shadow self increased in step, and finally claimed him.
 No one can be “on” all the time.